AntonioAPDL/antonio-aguirre.github.io/_posts/2024-12-10-statistics-bayesian-methods.md

 These differing perspectives influence how statistical methods evolve as new challenges emerge in applied settings.

 ### Justification of Iterative Model Building
-The iterative model-building process is central to modern Bayesian Workflow (BW) and represents the next transformative step in data science:
+The iterative model-building process is central to modern Bayesian Workflows and represents the next transformative step in data science:
 - **Historical Progression:**
   - **Data Summarization:** The foundation of statistics up to 1900.
   - **Modeling:** Began with Gauss and Laplace, continuing to this day.
   - **Computation:** The current focus, enabling iterative workflows and complex modeling.

 - **Real-World Considerations:**
-  - BW acknowledges the limitations of human and computational resources.
+  - A Bayesian Workflow acknowledges the limitations of human and computational resources.
   - The goal is to simplify processes for humans, even in idealized settings where exact computation is automated.
   - Fully automated computation yielding perfect results remains unattainable.